richardp6889/apcsa-freedom-project/tool/learning-log.md

 * This week I started working on the bar on the bottom that would be used to switch between content.

 ### 11/23/2025
 * i started to work on what goes on each page for each of the unique tabs.

+### 12/07/2025
+* I have begun working on the button and interacting part of each page.

 <!--
 * Links you used today (websites, videos, etc)